Maximally stretched laminations on geometrically finite hyperbolic manifolds: Preliminary results

 \begin{proof} Upper semicontinuity follows from an easy diagonal extraction argument.
 The inequality $\Lip(f)\geq\sup_{x\in X} \Lip_x(f)$ is clear.
 The converse inequality for convex~$X$ follows from Remark~\ref{rem:pathlength}.(3) where $\mathscr{C}$ is any geodesic segment $[p,q]\subset X$. \end{proof}

-Note that the convexity of~$X$ is required for \eqref{eqn:supLip} to hold: for example, an arclength-preserving map taking a horocycle~$X$ to a straight line is not even Lipschitz, although its local Lipschitz constant is everywhere~$1$.
+Note that the convexity of~$X$ is required for \eqref{eqn:supLip} to hold: for instance, an arclength-preserving map taking a horocycle~$X$ to a straight line is not even Lipschitz, although its local Lipschitz constant is everywhere~$1$.

 As a consequence of Lemma~\ref{lem:localLip}, the \emph{stretch locus} of any Lipschitz map $f : X\rightarrow\HH^n$ is closed in~$X$ for the induced topology.
 Here we use the following terminology, which agrees with Definition~\ref{def:stretchlocus}.